khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ### Header

 A table header is the row at the top of the table that helps identify the columns below.
-Column or row headers should always be used.
 The header provides clarity if the table is non-descriptive or ambiguous.

-Todo: Add live component block with code example including table header
+Labels in a header should be short, descriptive, and relevant.
+Avoid headers which are too long for the content in the rows below, and use title-case capitalization for table headers and labels.

-To avoid redundancy, do not use headers if all columns in a table have self-descriptive content, like example names, dates, etc. For example, a header in Audit Events is redundant:
+Column or row headers should always be used, unless all columns in a table have self-descriptive content, like names, dates, etc. For example, a header in Audit Events is redundant:

 Todo: Add live component block with code example of Audit Events table

-Labels in a header should be short, descriptive, and relevant.
-Avoid headers which are too long for the content in the rows below.
-It is possible to hyphenate the text, but note that hyphening is language-sensitive.
-Its ability to find break opportunities depends on the language, defined in the lang attribute of a parent element and support depends on the specific browser.

-Use title-case capitalization for table headers and labels.

-#### Empty values

-If a cell is empty or unavailable, keep the cell empty to reduce noise and help with legibility.

-#### Truncation

-To fit a long string of text into a table cell, you can shorten the text with an ellipsis (“...”) to show exactly where the text is truncated.
-The truncated text should display a tooltip on hover with the full text in it.
-[See tooltips guidelines](https://design.gitlab.com/components/tooltips)

 ## Interaction

 When including triggers to manipulate the data, such as filters, they should be placed directly above the table.

-Additional actions that a user can take from an individual row are displayed in the far right column and are visible at all times (no on-hover visibility).
-If a table row requires more than three action buttons, try to use a “more” menu instead of a single or group buttons.
+Additional actions a user can take from an individual table row are displayed in the far right column, and are visible at all times (no on-hover visibility).
+If there are two or more actions in a table row, consider using a button group or a "more menu" button with a dropdown list option.

 It is also possible to use in-line links to provide additional information to other items in the table or route the user to a different page.

-Additional actions a user can take from an individual table row are displayed in the far right column.
-The actions are visible at all times.
-If there are two or more actions in a table row, consider using a button group or a "more menu" button with a dropdown list option.

 ## Pagination